-I’m heading out again to look at some Aboriginal engravings with Michael and Carolyn (from Sydney Rock Art).
+I’m heading out again to look at some Aboriginal engravings on the Milyerra Trail with Michael and Carolyn (from Sydney Rock Art).
 We start with the well-known Bulgandry Aboriginal Site and the nearby “Bulgandry 2” site, which are both impressive engraving sites on the Central Coast.

-Our next destination is the Milyerra Road Fire Trail in the Brisbane Water National Park, which follows the ridge from the end of Milyerra Road towards Point Clare.
+Our next destination is the Milyerra Trail in the Brisbane Water National Park, which follows the ridge from the end of Milyerra Road towards Point Clare.